andsouth44/junos_upgrader/README.md

 ### Contributing

 Contributors can add functionality to the application:
-* If RPC calls are missing they can be added to the RPC Caller module.
+* RPC calls can be added to the RPC Caller module.
-* If different processing of an RPC response is required it can be added to the RPC Processor module.
+* RPC response processors can be added to the RPC Processor module.
 * If a new Upgrader is required it can be added to the 'upgraders' folder.
-* All additions must closely follow the structure and style of existing code.
+* Additions must closely follow the structure and style of existing code.

 To contribute, please follow normal Git work flow best practices, i.e. fork the repo, create your own dev branch, add you code, commit, issue a pull request